Dr James Thornton is a Senior Lecturer in Law and member of the Centre for Rights and Justice.

 He is interested primarily in the criminal law and criminal justice setting - especially issues of access to justice.
 For example, his PhD examined the impact of cutting criminal legal aid fees on the work of defence lawyers and he is conducting similar further research in this area.
 He has also worked on larger joint research projects concerning the parole board, sexual offending and penal policymaking.

-James occasionally works at the local criminal courts and is also non-executive director of a sports charity (British Student Taekwondo Federation).
+James occasionally works in the criminal courts and is also non-executive director of a sports charity (British Student Taekwondo Federation).

 'The Way in Which Fee Reductions Influence Legal Aid Criminal Defence Lawyer Work: Insights from a Qualitative Study (2019) 46(4) Journal of Law and Society 559 https://doi.org/10.1111/jols.12179